Permissions: Job Admin or higher

-Greenhouse Recruiting's Maildrop feature is a very convenient way to create and add candidates/prospects to jobs.
+Greenhouse Recruiting's Maildrop feature is a convenient way to create and add candidates/prospects to jobs.
 Additionally, the feature enables your organization to log email conversations you may be having with candidates/prospects into your Greenhouse account.

-To successfully forward a message from your inbox to create a candidate/prospect or log email conversations, Maildrop must recognize your email address (i.e. the email address must be associated with a Greenhouse user account).
+To successfully forward a message from your inbox to create a candidate/prospect or log email conversations, Maildrop must recognize your email address (meaning the email address must be associated with your Greenhouse Recruiting user account).

-If you will be forwarding messages from multiple email addresses, be sure to add those additional email addresses to your user account.
+If you plan to forward messages from multiple email addresses, be sure to add those additional email addresses to your user account.

-Every Open job in your organization will be assigned a unique Maildrop email address so that users can create candidates in Greenhouse Recruiting via email.
+Every open job in your organization is assigned a unique Maildrop email address so users can create candidates in Greenhouse Recruiting via email.

 Both types of email addresses can be found on your organization's Greenhouse Maildrop page.

 From your organization's Greenhouse Maildrop page, navigate to the table at the bottom of the page.

 This table will list every Open job in your organization with the corresponding job-specific Maildrop email address.
 Use each job's respective Maildrop email address to create candidates and attach them to the job via email.

 Locating Maildrop address to log conversation and create unattached prospects